troy896/magisk-files/note.md

-## Magisk 794e343c-delta by HuskyDG
+## Magisk e53bb288-delta by HuskyDG

-- SuList: Don't use `SIGSTOP` and `SIGCONT` on non-target apps.
-Fix some detection app.
+- SuList: Mount all mirrors for sulist process

 ### Diffs to official Magisk